anywhichway/lmdb-index/README.md

 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-14 v0.7.3 Added unit tests.
+Corrected issues with: copy not adding id to objects that have no schema, selecting objects of multiple class types at the same time, select support being dropped during an earlier upgrade, sort as function.
+Updated documentation.

 2023-05-14 v0.7.2 Updated documentation.